skilldrick/easy6502/index.markdown

 finish the program.

 In assembly language, you'll usually use labels with branch instructions.
-When compiled though, this label is converted to a single-byte relative offset (a number of bytes to go backwards or forwards from the next instruction) so branch instructions can only go forward and back around 256 bytes.
+When assembled though, this label is converted to a single-byte relative offset (a number of bytes to go backwards or forwards from the next instruction) so branch instructions can only go forward and back around 256 bytes.
 This means they can only be used to move around local code.
 For moving further you'll need